NEM 3.0 in California: What homeowners need to know about net metering

 Reductions to energy credits

-Under NEM 2.0, current solar customers in California save an average of between 22 and 36 cents for every kilowatt-hour (kWh) of electricity generated by their panels.
-Under the PD, the credit for excess generation will go down to just 4.7 to 5.8 cents, on average.
+Under the current NEM 2.0 rules, solar customers in California save an average of between 22 and 36 cents for every kilowatt-hour (kWh) of electricity generated by their panels.
+Under the PD, the credit for excess generation would go down to just 4.7 to 5.8 cents, on average.
 The credit for this energy would be called the “retail export compensation rate.”

-The PD calls for utilities to base their rates on the state’s Avoided Cost Calculator (ACC), which is a complex calculation of the value that each kWh of energy produced by distributed solar (like home installations) adds to the grid.
-The calculator produces this value for each of the three major utilities during every hour of the day, every month of the year.
+The PD calls for utilities to base their export compensation rates on the state’s Avoided Cost Calculator (ACC), which is a complex tool used to determine the value that each kWh of energy produced by distributed solar (like home installations) adds to the grid.

-Like the switch to highly differentiated TOU rates, this reduction in credit for energy sent to the grid when the sun is shining is intended to push solar owners toward adding batteries.
-If you manage to self-consume all your solar energy in batteries rather than sending it to the grid, you don’t have to worry about earning pennies on the dollar for excess energy.
+Like the switch to highly differentiated TOU rates, this low credit for energy sent to the grid when the sun is shining is intended to push solar owners to add batteries.
+If you can store all your solar energy in batteries rather than sending it to the grid, you don’t have to worry about earning pennies on the dollar for excess energy.
 With an adequately-sized battery, all your solar energy goes to reducing your bill by the retail rate.

 *Fixed charges associated with the eligible TOU rate plans as listed in the PD

 Under NEM 2.0, solar owners receive a monthly bill that lists their year-to-date charges, credits, and total amount due, but they only have to pay once per year at the annual true-up.